Founding generation · Formation stage

 Founding updates

-Regular updates on legal structure development, platform architecture decisions, and movement milestones — before any of this is publicly announced.
+Regular updates on legal structure development, platform decisions, and movement milestones — before any of this is publicly announced.

 Pilot participation